shuLhan/wvcgen/README.md

 * "goodtoken": compute number of good or known Wikipedia token in inserted text.
 * "term_frequency": compute frequency of inserted word in new revision.
+* "longest_word": the length of longest word in inserted text.
+* "longest_char_seq": length of the longest sequence of the same character in inserted text.

 ## Misc